noteed/openerpdist/README.md

         --find-links http://localhost/tarballs

 Package dependencies are extracted from the `__openerp__.py` descriptor files and listed in the generated `setup.py` files.
-This means that install, say, `openerp-sale` will install all its dependencies, including `openerp-core` (the package for the server/framework).
+This means that installing, say, `openerp-sale` will install all its dependencies, including `openerp-core` (the package for the server/framework).